 Students develop the knowledge, skills and experience to succeed within the sport industry.
 The fundamentals of business administration are introduced through courses in accounting, marketing, technology, research, and entrepreneurship.
-Operations in sport organizations are explored through curriculum in fundraising, sponsorship, program planning, leagues, tournament organizing and scheduling, fitness, outdoor recreation and facilities.
+Operations in sport organizations are explored through curriculum in fundraising, sponsorship, program planning, leagues, tournament organizing and scheduling, fitness, and facility operations.
 In addition to the theoretical components of the program, practical experience is obtained through community leadership opportunities and field placements.
 New to the Sport Administration program are The Business of Esports and Scouting and Sport Team Operations courses.

 Tuition and fees